-In order to obtain Swiss citizenship, foreigners must first obtain a naturalisation licence by successfully completing a citizenship test.
-The requirements for eligibility for the test are ten years of residency on a permanent residence permit and successful integration in Switzerland.
+In order to obtain Swiss citizenship, foreigners must first be in the possession of a permanent residence permit (C) and obtain a naturalisation licence by successfully completing a citizenship test.
+The requirements for eligibility for the test are ten years of residency and successful integration in Switzerland.
 To satisfy the integration requirement, applicants must be able to communicate in at least one of the national languages spoken in their municipal community of residence and must respect the fundamental principles of the Swiss constitution.